-You are responsible for obtaining the necessary precertification from Aetna prior to receiving services from your provider.
+You are responsible for obtaining the necessary precertification from Aetna prior to receiving services from an out-of-network provider.
 Your provider may precertify your treatment for you; however you should verify with Aetna prior to the procedure, that the provider has obtained precertification from Aetna.
-If your treatment is not precertified by you or your provider, the benefit payable may be significantly reduced, or your expenses may not be covered.
+If your treatment is not precertified by you or your provider, the benefit payable may be significantly reduced or your expenses may not be covered.